tidyverse/tidyverse.org/content/blog/nanoparquet-0-3-0/index.md

 These are some of the nanoparquet features that we are most excited about.

 -   **Lightweight**. nanoparquet has no package or system dependencies other than a C++-11 compiler.
-It compiles in about 30 seconds, into an R package that is less than a megabyte in size.
+It compiles in about 30 seconds into an R package that is less than a megabyte in size.

 -   **Reads many Parquet files**. [`nanoparquet::read_parquet()`](https://r-lib.github.io/nanoparquet/reference/read_parquet.html) supports reading most Parquet files.
 In particular, in supports all Parquet encodings and at the time of writing it supports three compression codecs: Snappy, Gzip and Zstd.
 Make sure you read "Limitations" below.

 -   **Writes many R data types**. [`nanoparquet::write_parquet()`](https://r-lib.github.io/nanoparquet/reference/write_parquet.html) supports writing most R data frames.
-In particular, missing values are handled properly, factor columns are keps as factors, temporal types as well.
+In particular, missing values are handled properly, factor columns are kept as factors, and temporal types are encoded correctly.
 Make sure you read "Limitations" below.

 -   **Type mappings**. nanoparquet has a well defined set of [type mapping rules](https://r-lib.github.io/nanoparquet/reference/nanoparquet-types.html).
 Use the [`parquet_column_types()`](https://r-lib.github.io/nanoparquet/dev/reference/parquet_column_types.html) function to see how [`read_parquet()`](https://r-lib.github.io/nanoparquet/reference/read_parquet.html) and [`write_parquet()`](https://r-lib.github.io/nanoparquet/reference/write_parquet.html) maps Parquet and R types for a file or a data frame.

--   **Metadata queries**. nanoparquet has a [number of functions](https://r-lib.github.io/nanoparquet/dev/reference/index.html#extract-parquet-metadata) to query the metadata and schema in Parquet files.
+-   **Metadata queries**. nanoparquet has a [number of functions](https://r-lib.github.io/nanoparquet/dev/reference/index.html#extract-parquet-metadata) that allow you to query the metadata and schema without reading in the full dataset.

 ## Examples